Quick Start · ~10 minutes

 Get your API key

-In the console go to API Settings and copy your HTTP API key — you'll paste it into the code.
+In the console go to Keys & Sub Users and copy your HTTP API key — you'll paste it into the sketch.

 Create a device & fields